Dr Christopher O'Shea PhD

 UK

-Dr O’Shea is a Research Associate at the Institute of Cardiovascular Sciences.
+Dr O’Shea is a Research Associate at Cardiovascular Sciences.
 His primary research goal is to use computer sciences and physics to achieve detailed mechanistic understanding of cardiac arrhythmias.
 His work has resulted in open-source software for analysis of pre-clinical mapping datasets, which has been utilised in several laboratories worldwide and extensively covered in international press.

 Dr O’Shea has been awarded a Sir Henry Wellcome Postdoctoral Fellowship to develop novel computational approaches for human cardiac mapping data, in collaboration with University of Birmingham, King’s College London, George Washington University and clinical centres in the UK and Germany.
 During this Fellowship, Dr O’Shea will utilise clinical, pre-clinical and computationally modelled datasets and advanced processing and analysis techniques, including cutting edge computational approaches to develop new analysis tools, and further understanding of atrial fibrillation.